tejas-jadhav-cse/Linkedin-Post-Time-Check/README.md

 2. **Paste the URL**: Enter the LinkedIn URL in the input field
 3. **Extract**: Click the "Extract Timestamp" button
 4. **View Results**: See the timestamp in multiple formats:
-   - Formatted date with timezone
-   - UTC timestamp
-   - Raw Unix timestamp (milliseconds)
+   - Unix timestamp
+   - ISO format
+   - Local time
+   - Relative time

 ### Supported URL Formats